 He received college and seminary training at Monreale Seminary, Scilicy, and ordained Dec.
 23, 1899, at the Cathedral of Monreale.
 Only 22 years old at the time, the young priest was granted a special dispensation by Pope Leo XIII for his ordination.
 Church regulations required that a seminarian must be 24 years old before ordination.

-Following two years of post graduate study at the Royal College DeCosmi, Sicily, during which he founded a boys school on Palermo, Monsignor Valverde came to Scranton with his mother to visit his brother, the late Joseph Valverde of the Capouse Ave. address, and his sister, Mrs. Giovanna Genovese, who still resides in Scranton.
+Following two years of post graduate study at the Royal College DeCosmi, Sicily, during which he founded a boys school in Palermo, Monsignor Valverde came to Scranton with his mother to visit his brother, the late Joseph Valverde of the Capouse Ave., and his sister, Mrs. Giovanna Genovese, who still resides in Scranton.
 Besides his mother he was accompanied at that time by another sister, the late Mrs. Maria C. Florey, mother of Msgr.
 Salvatore J. Florey, pastor of St. Lucy's Church and Rev. Myron C. Florey assistant pastor of the same church.

 First Pastorate in Freeland